ALOITH-exe/RouteX-A-Network-Routing-Simulator/README.md

-# RouteX — Network Routing Simulator
+# RouteX: Network Routing Simulator

 RouteX is a **visual network routing simulator** built using **C++ and SFML**.
 It demonstrates **graph construction, Dijkstra’s shortest path algorithm**, and animated packet routing with a modern UI.